electric-sql/electric/docs/api/cli.md

 These commands are all executed in the form `npx electric-sql [command-name]` from within a project where you have installed the [client library](../usage/installation/client).

 All commands accept both arguments or environment variables for configuration, and the CLI uses [dotenv-flow](https://www.npmjs.com/package/dotenv-flow) to load environment variables from `.env` files.
+When a command line argument is provided it takes precedence over the environment variable.
 See a [full list of environment variables](#environment-variables).

 ## Commands